reubano/ongeza/README.rst

 bump is a Python command line application_ (CLI) that makes following the `Semantic Versioning Specification`_ a breeze.
 If called with no options, bump will print the repo's current git tag version.
-With pkutils, you can
+With bump, you can

 - Quickly bump to a ``patch``, ``minor``, or ``major`` version
 - Stash uncommitted changes before bumping